LikeTheSalad/android-stem/README.md

 of XML strings referenced into other XML strings at buildtime.
-You won't have to write any Java or Kotlin code into your project to make it work and you will still be able to access to the 'resolved' strings the same way as any other manually added string to your XML files.
+You won't have to write any Java or Kotlin code into your project to make it work and you will still be able to access to the 'resolved' strings the same way as with any other manually added string to your XML files.

 In other words, if you're looking to do something like this: